What It Does

 - MIT-licensed open-source version (most permissive among Dify/Flowise/Langflow)

-- API endpoint exposure for all flows
+- API endpoint exposure for all flows (v2 workflow API in beta as of 1.8)

-- Self-hosted deployment on 4GB+ RAM instances
+- Self-hosted deployment on 4GB+ RAM instances; Kubernetes best-practices guide available

 Use Cases